RohanSengupta326/BugTracker/README.md

 - Clone this repository after forking using `git clone https://github.com/<your-username>/BugTracker.git`.
 - `cd BugTracker`.
+- install the required Flutter version, globally or using fvm. ( Check the version of this project in : `.fvm/fvm_config.json` )
 - `flutter pub get` to get all the dependencies.
 - `flutter run` to run the project on connected device / emulator or, run from your IDE.